kndugan/todo-list/README.md

 ## How to Run

-In the project directory, you can run:

-### `npm start`
+Open the project in VS Code and [Open with Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Runs the app in the development mode so the user can view it in the browser.

 The page will reload when you make changes.\

 ## Roadmap of Future Improvements

-Future improvements will include adding additional styles to the form.
+Future improvements will include creating a full React app to run the app.

 ## Questions or Comments?